An Interview with Tatiana Scott

 “I have always loved investigation, so what I enjoy most is the feeling of personal satisfaction that I get out of providing my expertise in a case.
 During the time that I worked in a lab, I also gained satisfaction from giving back something useful to the community.”

 Tatiana Scott is a forensic scientist who specializes in toxicology.
 As a forensic toxicologist in Brooklyn, New York, she tested biological samples to determine if they contained traces of drugs.

 Tatiana has a Bachelor of Science in Biology and a Master of Science in Forensic Science.
 After 3 years of forensic laboratory experience, she was inspired to step out of the lab in order to tutor and mentor prospective forensic scientists through her online organization, Forensic Nexus.
-In general, she enjoys the investigative nature of forensics and is happy to increase awareness of the subject, as well as share her experiences in the field when she teaches forensic science workshops.
+In general, she enjoys the investigative nature of forensics and is happy to increase awareness of the subject, as well as share her experiences in the field when she teaches workshops.

 In your own words, what is a forensic scientist?